 A Non-U.S. stockholder generally will not incur tax under FIRPTA with respect to gain realized upon a disposition of our common stock as long as we: (i) are not a "United States real property holding corporation" during a specified testing period and certain procedural requirements are satisfied; or (ii) are a domestically controlled qualified investment entity.
 A "United States real property holding corporation" is a U.S. corporation that at any time during the applicable testing period owned USRPIs that exceed in value 50% of the value of the corporation's USRPIs, interests in real property located outside the United States, and other assets used in the corporation's trade or business.
 We have been a "United States real property holding corporation," and no assurance can be provided that we will not be a "United States real property holding corporation" in future periods.
-In addition, we believe that we are and have been a domestically controlled qualified investment entity, but we cannot assure you that we could substantiate that we are and have been a domestically controlled qualified investment entity or that we will be a domestically controlled qualified investment entity in the future.
+In addition, we believe that we are and have been a domestically controlled qualified investment entity or that we will be a domestically controlled qualified investment entity in the future.
 The following new rules apply in determining whether a REIT is a domestically controlled qualified investment entity: